asimminhas001/androidCalculator/README.md

 # An Android Calculator

-Building a calculator in Adroid with History functionality.
+Building a calculator in Android with History functionality.